 Teaching is an emotional vocation and if we don’t have the social and emotional skills to manage these emotions we increase our risk of burnout.
 In fact teachers who have difficulty regulating their emotions (and their classrooms) tend to have students who experience more negative emotions in class e.g., sadness, shame, and guilt (Sutton,2003).

 Given the high stress rates within the teaching profession it is crucial that teachers have social and emotional competence to manage this state.
-People who are deficit in these skills have been linked to high alcohol and tobacco use as well as anxiety and depression (Zeman 2002).
+People who are deficient in these skills have been linked to high alcohol and tobacco use as well as anxiety and depression (Zeman 2002).

 Emotional skills training for teachers can create a more stable, supportive, and productive learning environment – one that encourages positive social interaction, active engagement, and academic achievement among students (Brackett and Katulak 2006)